Chuly92/webserver-express/README.md

                                                       English Mode

-## Source code of a express server with hbs and basic Heroku
+## Source code of a express server with handlebars and basic Heroku

 ###### Made in Udemy's course: [Node: De cero a experto](https://www.udemy.com/course/node-de-cero-a-experto/)